 Central topics include the determinants of firms' demand for labor and households' decision making about whether to work, how much to work, and where to work.
 We will then study the equilibrium amount of labor hired in society and the wages paid to workers.
 The course will also include the measurement of the labor market, human capital, discrimination, incentives, and current changes in the American economic landscape.
 Various economic policies impacting labor markets will be analyzed.

 Analysis of the economic issues associated with social safety nets.
-Topics to be covered include the cash transfer programs for breaking the cycle of poverty, labor market policies aimed at combating unemployment, childhood interventions to improve human capital development, and the challenges faced by of pension systems over the world.
+Topics to be covered include the cash transfer programs for breaking the cycle of poverty, labor market policies aimed at combating unemployment, childhood interventions to improve human capital development, and the challenges faced by pension systems over the world.
 The approach is based on a life-cycle perspective.
 Evidence and experiences from developed and developing countries will covered.

 Students will work in small groups (3-4 per group) to gather macroeconomic and industry-specific data, analyze and interpret this information, and use findings to develop recommendations for simulated clients.
 Each semester’s research will focus on a different business line.
 Each group will examine data pertaining to unemployment rates, personal income, uncollectible debt, and collection laws.
-They will analyze this data with an eye to the accounts receivable management industry and private collection agencies, explaining their findings in a final executive summary and a visual presentation.

 Exploration of urban and regional economics and policies, including economic forces leading to formation of city and regional networks.
 Conceptual and empirical analysis of policies affecting land use, housing, transportation and other aspects of sub-national economic development.